 This year at the McLuhan Centre for Culture and Technology, Sarah is also editing a volume with Rianka Singh titled MsUnderstanding Media based on her first year of programming at the Centre.
 This edited book brings together media scholars to engage with a feminist approach to The Medium is The Message.
 It is currently under contract with Duke University Press.

-Sarah is also currently in the last stages of editing a special issue of the Canadian Journal of Communication forthcoming this late fall on the Many McLuhans Symposium held at the Fisher Library in September 2019 to honour the inclusion of McLuhan's library into the UNESCO Memory of the World Register.
-Stay tuned for more details about these publications.
+Sarah edited and published a special issue of the Canadian Journal of Communication on the Many McLuhans Symposium held at the Fisher Library on September 21, 2018 to honour the inclusion of McLuhan's library into the UNESCO Memory of the World Register.

-Explore a selection of Sarah's works on McLuhan and Innis here:
+Explore a selection of Sarah’s works on McLuhan and Innis:

 Going to Work in Mommy's Basement Boston Review (June 2018)

 Exit and the Extensions of Man Transmediale Online Journal (April 2017)

 In the Meantime: Temporality and Cultural Politics Duke University Press (2014)